Dawson Overland Trail

 During the winter of 1899-1900 the Canadian Development Company used dog teams to carry mail and light freight along the river between Whitehorse and Dawson City.
 It gradually replaced dogs with horses the following year.
 In 1901 the White Pass & Yukon Route Railway bought out the company in order to gain the lucrative government mail contract for its stern wheeler boats.

 In 1902 the Yukon government issued a contract to build the first winter road between Whitehorse and Dawson City.
 Construction began that summer and the road was completed in November.
-It was 530 km (330 miles) long – shorter than the river route by about 112km (70 miles) – and was built at a cost of $129,000 (equivalent to over $3,400,000 in 2024 dollars).
+It was 530 km (330 miles) long – shorter than the river route by about 112 km (70 miles) – and was built at a cost of $129,000 (equivalent to over $3,500,000 in 2025 dollars).
 This winter road between Whitehorse and Dawson City became known as The Dawson Overland Trail, and it marked the beginning of a new era of transportation in the Territory.
-For Dawson residents, it was the first time ever they had a reliable link to the outside world for more than a few months of the year.

-Unfortunately the Overland Trail has deteriorated in many places with large sections of swamp and several creek crossings that make travel difficult.
+Unfortunately the Dawson Overland Trail has deteriorated in many places with large sections of swamp and several creek crossings making travel difficult.
 Some sections are badly overgrown and others intersect with a variety of other trails.
 Travelers – even experienced ones – risk getting lost, so it’s recommended that you only travel with someone who knows the trail well.
-Several large rivers make the complete journey impossible during the summer without water transport.
+Several large rivers make the complete journey impossible during the summer months without water transport.
 The full trail is not an easy journey, but luckily there are some sections of it which are maintained and are suitable for day trips…

 In recent years several beavers have made the area their home, so there are multiple sections of the trail which are often muddy and flooded, making summer travel difficult.
 Trail users must bring suitable supplies and equipment with them and always travel with someone who knows the trail well.
 Regular users of this trail include snowmobilers, mushers and skiers in winter and hikers, mountain bikers, horse riders and ATVers in summer.